 Foam is frequently used in the automotive industry, particularly in the construction of cars and other vehicles.
 Imagine your car, sitting in your driveway at home.
 From the outside, you’d be pressed to find any use of foam in the design.
 However, if you look inside your vehicle, the polyurethane foam products are extremely noticeable.
+It is widely used in vehicles in making car seats, headliners, children’s seats, armrests and door panels.

 Foam for car seats